grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 k6chaijs.md

 </CodeGroup>

-When you run this test with `k6 run script.js`, the output is:
+When you run this test with `k6 run script.js`, the output at the end of the test shows:

 ```bash
 █ Fetch a list of public crocodiles